 - Fold over each tortilla so it’s a half-moon shape.

 - Cook the quesadillas in a greased pan until they’re golden and crispy on the outside and the cheese is nice and melty inside.
+Once all the quesadillas are cooked, then it’s just a matter of cutting each quesadilla in half.

 Tips and Variations